bbauska/UC-Davis-JS-Basics/readme.md

 </p>

-The last thing you could do is go through and replace all the **vars** we\'ve got with **const**.
+The last thing you could do is go through and replace all the **vars** we&apos;ve got with **const**.
 They should be **constant** as much as possible.
-So we can just click **const** there, come down through here, that\'s going to be const, that\'s going to be const.
+So we can just click **const** there, come down through here, that&apos;s going to be const, that&apos;s going to be const.
 All of these can be const.
-Now this one needs to be let because that\'s actually in a loop.
-That\'s going to need to be let, and then down here this can be const.
-That\'s containers, that\'s going to be const.
-That\'s going to be const, that\'s going to be const, that\'s going to be const, this one, and this one.
-If you\'re comfortable with this now you can just start using const, to begin with rather than coming through and doing this at the end, and that\'s certainly fine as well.
+Now this one needs to be let because that&apos;s actually in a loop.
+That&apos;s going to need to be let, and then down here this can be const.
+That&apos;s containers, that&apos;s going to be const.
+That&apos;s going to be const, that&apos;s going to be const, that&apos;s going to be const, this one, and this one.
+If you&apos;re comfortable with this now you can just start using const, to begin with rather than coming through and doing this at the end, and that&apos;s certainly fine as well.

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~ 739.
 (3xx) ~~~~~~~~~~~~-->